Being there through a lifetime of membership

 - taking the holiday of a lifetime.

-Taking out an equity release mortgage means being able to do this without having to dip into a pension or move home and without using your other finances.
+Taking out an equity release mortgage means being able to do this without having to dip into a pension or move home.

 Retirement Interest Only mortgage

 Our Retirement Interest Only mortgage is very similar to a standard interest only mortgage, but with some differences.
 Unlike regular interest only mortgages, this mortgage doesn’t have a fixed end date to repay the balance.
 The main part of the loan (capital) is usually only paid off when the last borrower moves into long term care or passes away.